3 minute read

 Learning readiness refers to how well equipped a pupil is to learn, including circumstantial and environmental factors.
 A student with a low readiness to learn may be encumbered by difficult personal circumstances in his or her life, or a lower emotional or physical maturity.
 It can point to external distractions or a personal barrier.

-Medium scoring pupils may have medium or high ability and interest in learning, however for whatever reason, they may need some improvements in learning preparation.
+Medium scoring pupils may have medium or high ability and interest in learning, but they may need some improvements in learning preparation.
 This can also be the result of changing personal circumstances.
 Teachers must work hard to engage this pupil to stop him or her becoming the invisible child.

 A highly scoring student may be of an appropriate age to learn a new skill, and is unaffected by any distractions or personal problems.
 He or she is in a stable, suitable learning environment with a rich supply of learning resources.